davidtchiu/davidtchiu.github.io/teaching/cs455/hwk4.dml/index.md

    1468        Kris         Sophomore   1.0         2.675
    ```

 5. Get a list of all students who are still undeclared (that is, without a major).
-Project only the students' ID and name.
-Sort results by the students' ID.
+Project only the `studentID` and their name.
+Sort results by `studentID`.

    ```
-    tudentID   studentName
+   studentID   studentName
    ----------  -----------
    1225        Sarah
    1282        Kelly